-In the interest of proving to you that I’m not looking at the plant world through rose-colored glasses, I decided to feature a Mojave Desert native plant that I absolutely hate.
-It is a complete and utter asshole that should be given dirty looks and a wide swath any time you come across it.
-I personally wouldn’t plant this in any garden because I hate it so much.
+In the interest of proving to you that I’m not looking at the plant world through rose-colored glasses, I decided to feature a Mojave Desert native plant that I absolutely detest.
+It is a complete and utter jerk that should be given dirty looks and a wide swath any time you come across it.
+I personally wouldn’t plant it in a ditch let alone a garden because I hate it so damn much.

 Honestly, I’m only talking about it here so I can ruin its online reputation forever.
 This blog post will never go away, Eucnide urens.
 (And I’m sorry, but that’s even a stupid name.)